E-Scooter and E-Bike Safety

 The Inquiry aims to improve safety and address community concerns.

 This is an important issue for QDN Members.
-We will be making a submission.
+QDN will be making a submission, and we encourage you to make a submission as well.

 On 1 May 2025 the Legislative Assembly agreed to a motion that the State Development, Infrastructure and Works Committee inquire into and report on e-mobility safety and use in Queensland, with the following terms of reference: